chaooo/hexo-theme-BlueLake/README.md

     url: http://www.example3.com/

 # Miscellaneous
-duoshuo: chaooo ## Your duoshuo_shortname, e.g. username
+duoshuo: ## Your duoshuo_shortname, e.g. username
 disqus: ## Your disqus_shortname, e.g. username
+local_search: true ## Use a javascript-based local search engine, true/false.
 google_search: ## Use Google search, true/false.
 baidu_search: ## Use Baidu search, true/false.
 swiftype: ## Your swiftype_key, e.g. m7b11ZrsT8Me7gzApciT
 tinysou: ## Your tinysou_key, e.g. 4ac092ad8d749fdc6293
-self_search: ## Use a javascript-based local search engine, true/false.
 google_analytics: ## Your Google Analytics tracking id, e.g. UA-42425684-2
 baidu_analytics: ## Your Baidu Analytics tracking id, e.g. 8006843039519956000
-show_category_count: false ## If you want to show the count of categories in the sidebar widget please set the value to true.
+show_category_count: true ## If you want to show the count of categories in the sidebar widget please set the value to true.
 shareto: true ## If you want to use the share button please set the value to true.
 busuanzi: true ## If you want to use Busuanzi page views please set the value to true.
-widgets_on_small_screens: false ## Set to true to enable widgets on small screens.
+widgets_on_small_screens: true ## Set to true to enable widgets on small screens.

+# About page
+about:
+  photo_url: ## Your photo e.g. http://obzf7z93c.bkt.clouddn.com/themeauthor.jpg
+  email: ## Your email e.g.  zhenggchaoo@gmail.com
+  weibo_url: ## weibo photo e.g.  http://weibo.com/zhengchaooo
+  weibo_name: ## Your weibo's name e.g.  秋过冬漫长
+  github_url: ## Your github'url e.g.  https://github.com/chaooo
+  github_name: ## Your github'name e.g.  chaooo
 ```

 - **version** - For automatic refresh of static files on CDN.